aaronbriel/appium-controller/README.md

 # appium-controller
-Starts and stops appium in the background.
+Starts and stops appium in the background programmatically.
 Runs on mac or windows.

 ## Usage
 ### From Node/JS